Why Am I Nervous for a Job Interview

 A Three-Phase Interview Readiness Roadmap

-Below is a concise, implementable plan you can apply to any interview.
+Here’s a concise, implementable plan you can apply to any interview.
 Use it as the backbone of your practice routine.
-The list is intentionally compact—each phase contains actions that you’ll flesh out in subsequent sections.
+Each phase contains actions you’ll flesh out in the next sections.

-- Preparation Phase: research, position your stories, and organize your evidence.
+Preparation Phase: research, position your stories, and organise your evidence.

 Now let’s expand each phase with tactical steps you can use today.